 Before we can check available dates, we will need to know your total numbers and requested activities.
 Prices are shown below.

 Activities available at the Science Centre:

-- Educational exploration using the 100 hands-on science and technology related exhibits
+- Self-led educational exploration using the 100 hands-on science and technology related exhibits

 - Annual special events such as National Science and Engineering Week in March, World Space Week in early October, and FIRST® LEGO® League in December